annesjyu/w231/Yu_Sijie.md

 #### Rusian

-Russian enacted *Data protection (privacy) laws* to permit CBPRs as long as operator ensures that the recipient state provides adequate protection of personal data.
+Russian enacted *Data protection (privacy) Laws* to permit CBPRs as long as operator ensures that the recipient state provides adequate protection of personal data.

 #### China
-In 2017, *Cybersecurity Law of the People's Republic of China* ("CSL") was published including policies invovling cross-border data transfer.
+In 2017, *Cybersecurity Law of the People's Republic of China* (CSL) was published including policies invovling cross-border data transfer.
 It is much stricker [3].
 In general,

-> it requires critical information infrastructure ("CII") to localize data within the territory of China and all network operators to conduct security assessments prior to the data export.
+> it requires Critical Information Infrastructure (CII) to localize data within the territory of China and all network operators to conduct security assessments prior to the data export.

 #### South Korean
 It is *stricker* as well with new constraints on CBDTs.
 In March 2019 **Amendments to IT Networks Act** took effect.
 The most important point is that it imposes to appoint a local agent responsible for Korean data privacy compliance regarding CBPRs [4].